Information

 against any member, including the termination of membership.

 c.
-The outcome or decision of the Management Committee's review of
+The outcome or decision of the Management Committee's review of the complaint should be notified in writing to the person who

 submitted the complaint and the member against whom the